beaker-project/beaker/documentation/user-guide/reports.rst

 The generated Matrix report shows the result of each Task with its corresponding Arch and Recipe Whiteboard.
-The points in the matrix describe the result of the Task, and how many occurences of that result there are.
+The points in the matrix describe the result of the Task, and how many occurrences of that result there are.
 Clicking on these results will take you to the "Executed Tasks" page.
 See :ref:`task-searching` for further details.